teagancochran-notes/shadows-of-boston-quartz/content/Sessions/Session 5.md

 		- Not made of money but being taken care of
 		- Has a sizable hand gun
 	- [[../Characters/NPCs/Kirkman|Kirkman]] thinks that [[../Characters/NPCs/Oisin|Oisin]] has made [[../Places/Boston/index|Boston]] a shit hole by halting opportunity and taking 'tribute' from businesses who want to operate in [[../Places/Boston/index|Boston]]
-	- [[../Characters/NPCs/Kirkman|Kirkman]] usually sticks with [[Ventrue|Ventrue]] but sometimes works with people he finds passionate that can light a fire under people
+	- [[../Characters/NPCs/Kirkman|Kirkman]] usually sticks with [[../../Ventrue|Ventrue]] but sometimes works with people he finds passionate that can light a fire under people
 	- [[../Characters/NPCs/Kirkman|Kirkman]] says he doesn't want [[../Places/Boston/index|Boston]], just businesses in [[../Places/Boston/index|Boston]]
 	- [[../Characters/PCs/Amelia|Amelia]] wants safety for her family and [[../Characters/NPCs/Oisin|Oisin]] to get out
 	- [[../Characters/NPCs/Kirkman|Kirkman]] says there is no backbone to rid [[../Characters/NPCs/Oisin|Oisin]] and he prefers finance over conquest and doesn't have the passion to overthrow things but has resources